-Help your patient know that you are working toward goals.
-Alert your patient about all of the topics that will be covered and set timeframes.
-For example, you may say: “Over the next few days or visits we will cover these 5 topics, and we will start with this one.”
+Talk about all the topics that will be covered and set time frames.
+For example, you may say, "Over the next few days or visits we will cover these 5 topics, and we will start with this one."
 Your patient may agree, or the patient may express a strong desire to go out of order, based on a perceived or real concern.

 Deliver patient teaching in small chunks.
 Avoid overloading your patient.
 If your patient is willing to try only 2 of the 4 lifestyle changes you suggest, leave the door open for further talks about the other changes.

 If you are teaching certain skills to your patient, check for the patient's mastery of the first skill before you move on to the next one.
 And stay alert to barriers your patient may face in at home.

 Talk about what to do if the patient's condition changes.
-This way they will feel more in control and feel a greater partnership in his or her own health care process.
+This will help the patient feel more in control and feel a greater partnership in his or her own health care process.

 Teach-Back or Return Demonstrations

 When teaching a new skill, ask your patient to demonstrate the new skill so you assess understanding and mastery.

 Use the teach-back method to evaluate how you are doing as a teacher.
 This method is also called the show-me method, or closing the loop.
-It’s a way to confirm that you have explained to your patient what they need to know in a way that they understand.
+It's a way to confirm that you have explained to your patient what they need to know in an understandable way.
 This method can also help you identify the strategies that are most helpful for patient understanding.

 Keep in mind that teach-back is not a test of the patient's knowledge.
 It's a test of how well you explained or taught the information or skill.
 Use teach-back with every patient -- the one you feel certain has understood as well as the patient who appears to be struggling.